m8ttyB/bouncer-tests/README.md

 We love working with contributors to fill out the test coverage for Mozilla's support website, but it does require a few skills.
-By contributing to our test suite you will have an opportunity to learn and/or improve your skills with Python, Selenium WebDriver, GitHub, virtual environments, the Page Object Model, and more.
+By contributing to our test suite you will have an opportunity to learn and/or improve your skills with Python, GitHub, and virtual environments.

 For some resources for learning about these technologies, take a look at our documentation on [running Web QA automated tests][running-tests].